AI implementation

 Techniques such as image classification, object detection, optical character recognition, human pose estimation and activity recognition are already playing a significant role in helping retailers improve both the customer and the employee experience.

-In this article, we’ll look at some of the most exciting applications of AI in retail and describe the technology behind them.
+In this article, we’ll look at some of the most exciting applications of AI in retail, from computer vision to document automation and describe the technology behind them.

 Here’s what we’ll cover: